-HCPs may be engaged as consultants and advisors for services such as speaking at and/or chairing meetings and events, involvement in medical/scientific studies, clinical trials or training services, participation at advisory board meetings, and participation in market research where such participation involves remuneration.
+Health care professionals may be engaged as consultants and advisors for services such as speaking at and/or chairing meetings and events, involvement in medical/scientific studies, clinical trials or training services, participation at advisory board meetings, and participation in market research where such participation involves remuneration.
 The arrangements which cover these genuine consultancies or other services must, to the extent relevant to the particular arrangement, fulfill all the following criteria:

-- a written contract or agreement must be agreed in advance of the commencement of the services which specifies the nature of the services to be provided and the basis for payment of those services; - a legitimate need for the services must be clearly identified and documented in advance; - the criteria for selecting consultants must be directly related to the identified need and the consultants must have the expertise necessary to provide the service;

-- the number of consultants retained must not be greater than the number reasonably necessary to achieve the identified need; - the hiring of the consultant to provide the relevant service must not be an inducement to prescribe, recommend, purchase, supply, and/or administer any medicine; and - the compensation for the services must be reasonable and reflect the fair market value.
-The compensation arrangement may include reimbursement of reasonable expenses including travel, meals and accommodation.
+- a written contract or agreement must be agreed in advance of the commencement of the services which specifies the nature of the services to be provided and the basis for payment of those services; - a legitimate need for the services must be clearly identified and documented in advance; - the criteria for selecting consultants must be directly related to the identified need and the consultants must have the expertise necessary to provide the service; - the number of consultants retained must not be greater than the number reasonably necessary to achieve the identified need; - the hiring of the consultant to provide the relevant service must not be an inducement to prescribe, recommend, purchase, supply, and/or administer any medicine; and - the compensation for the services must be reasonable and reflect the fair market value of the services provided.

-7.5 Gifts and Other Items to Healthcare Professionals
+7.5 Gifts and other Items